 what if: projects have set up and delivered a number of acclaimed community led projects that address the need for shared space in high density urban environments and on inner city housing estates in London.
 Most recently we have helped to initiate the public and privately funded Livesey Exchange on Old Kent Road, Castle Place workshops in Elephant&Castle and the award winning Charterhouse Road Club on the Samuel Lewis Trust Estate in Hackney.
 Since 2015 the team are working on the refurbishment of the sheltered housing scheme Hogarth Court in Whitechapel.

-what if: projects are an RIBA chartered practice and since 2012 are on the GLA Architecture, Design and Urbanism (ADUP) panel for Community Engagement, Local Regeneration and Design Advise.
+what if: projects are an RIBA chartered practice and are on the GLA panel for Community Engagement, Local Regeneration and Design Advise.

 Architect (AK NRW, D), FRSA

 Co-founder and director of what if: projects

-Ulrike is part of the GLA’s Special Assistant Team supporting ‘project set up’, contributes to Croydon’s Place Review Panel and teaches architecture MArch at Central Saint Martins.
+Ulrike is a member of the GLA’s Special Assistant Team supporting ‘project set up’, contributes to Croydon’s Place Review Panel and teaches architecture MArch at Central Saint Martins.